Community garden plots with townhouses in background

-Learn more about Surrey's community gardens, and how to start a new garden in your community.
+Learn about Surrey's community garden program, gardens in your neighborhood, and how to become a garden member.

 Surrey is home to nine community gardens located in neighbourhood parks.
 The City of Surrey supports gardening as a valuable recreation activity that provides opportunity for food production; contributes to overall health and well-being; and builds connection to nature and neighbourhoods.